 - Install at least one CO Alarm near or within each separate sleeping area. - For added protection, install at least one CO Alarm on each level of the home.
-If you have a basement, install that CO Alarm at the top of the basement stairs - For added protection, install an additional CO Alarm at least 20 feet (6 meters) away from the furnace or fuel burning heat source.
+If you have a basement, install that CO Alarm at the top of the basement stairs. - For added protection, install an additional CO Alarm at least 20 feet (6 meters) away from the furnace or fuel burning heat source.

 This unit should receive continuous electrical power.
-Choose an outlet where it can't be accidentally unplugged or switched off by children.
+(The battery is meant for emergency back-up only).
+Choose an outlet where it cannot be accidentally unplugged or switched off by children.
 Keep small children away from the unit.
 Teach them not to play with it or unplug it.
 Explain what the alarms mean.